davidgs/davidgs/README.md

 That big boy I'm holding is my Bruno ❤️

 ### Work
-I'm Head of Developer Relations at [Zymbit](https://zymbit.com).
-I work remotely from my home on North Carolina USA and have worked remotely full-time since 2006.
+I'm a Principal Community Architect for Upstream AI Projects at [Red Hat](https://redhat.com).
+I work in an actual office (3-4 days a week) and from home the rest of the time.
+This is a change as I have worked remotely full-time since 2006.

 If you're looking for tips on how to be effective as a remote worker, I'm happy to talk to you about it!